rickstaa/nitro-type-race-info-footer/README.md

 *   **Season progress widget** - Shows your season progress and next reward.
 *   **Extra stats widget** - Shows other Nitro Type-related stats (see below).

+> [!note]\
-It was based on [@follycakes](https://www.nitrotype.com/racer/follycakes) version of the [Nitro Type-Racing Stats](https://greasyfork.org/en/scripts/446359-nitro-type-racing-stats) user script that was originally created by [Toonity](https://greasyfork.org/en/users/858426-toonidy) and [nate-dogg-nt](https://greasyfork.org/en/users/805959-nate-dogg-nt).
+> This userscript is based on the [Nitro Type - Racing Stats](https://greasyfork.org/en/scripts/446359-nitro-type-racing-stats) userscript that was created by [Toonity](https://greasyfork.org/en/users/858426-toonidy) and [nate-dogg-nt](https://greasyfork.org/en/users/805959-nate-dogg-nt).

 ## Widgets